CPR 4 Your Car - Professional Automotive Repair & Maintenance Services

 Symptoms:

-CPR 4 Your Car Master Mechanic
+Nick, CPR 4 Your Car

-2. Uneven Tire Pressure
+3. Uneven Tire Pressure

 What’s Happening: If one tire (especially front tire) has significantly lower pressure than others, that side of the vehicle will sit lower and create more rolling resistance, causing pull.